mtgjson/mtgjson-website/docs/data-models/card-atomic/index.md

 ::: info Accessing the data

-When using any `*Atomic.json` file, the Card (Atomic) Data Model is accessed through a single index array where its parent property is the card's `name` property.
+When using any **Atomic-like** file, the Card (Atomic) Data Model is accessed through a single index array where its parent property is the card's [name](/data-models/card-atomic/#name) property.
 Here is a reduced payload of the model as an example:

 ```TypeScript
 {